 - Inspire audiences to take action at the local, state, and federal level

 - Release the film commercially through iTunes, Amazon, Netflix, and Google Play

 - Drive traffic through institutional partnerships, earned media, and web advertising

 We are the Documentary Foundation, a 501(c)(3) non-profit organization dedicated to creating and distributing character-driven political documentaries.
 We have produced three films for PBS—Age of Champions, Roughing It, and Diamond in the Dunes—and been hailed by the New York Times for our “good eye for the unusual” and ability to capture “fascinating material.”

-Our latest documentary, Age of Champions, reached more than 3 million viewers on PBS, iTunes, Netflix, and Amazon.
+Our latest documentary, Age of Champions, grossed $1.2 million and reached more than 3 million viewers on PBS, iTunes, Netflix, and Amazon.
 We also conducted a grassroots campaign of more than 3,000 community events and 100 speaking engagements with organizations including AARP, Alzheimer’s Association, and the National Council on Aging.

 We have appeared on Fox News, NPR, ABC, CBS, HLN, and CNN’s Sanjay Gupta MD:

 Filmmakers Christopher Rufo and Keith Ochwat have been friends since they were 13-years-old and share a longstanding passion for filmmaking, public policy, and world travel.